 What information does OverDrive collect?

 OverDrive may also collect information about a child’s online activity, digital content selections, reviews and ratings, as well as Internet Protocol addresses, device types, unique device data, such as device identifiers, and operating systems.
-This information remains anonymous unless a child explicitly identifies themselves to us by creating and using an account with OverDrive and/or otherwise consenting to the sharing of information with us.
-Please be aware that some of our Services cannot be offered unless a child, with parental consent, identifies themselves to us.

 In any event, OverDrive does not require children to disclose more information than is reasonably necessary to participate in an activity as a condition of participation in the SDL service or other OverDrive Services.